 It was the general testimony of both guests and staffers, whether they were at camp for two weeks or two months, that the morning worships and Bible study periods were both precious and profitable.
-The subject for the entire season was the Book of Genesis while the Sunday afternoon Bible classes studied I & II Chronicles, in which the relation of the Kingdom of God was shown.
+The subject for the entire season was the Book of Genesis while the Sunday afternoon Bible classes studied I & II Chronicles, in which the relation of the Kingdom of Judah to the Kingdom of God was shown.